speechbrain/speechbrain/templates/speaker_id/README.md

 # Template for Speaker Identification

-This folder provides a working, well-documented example for training a speake identification model from scratch, based on a few hours of data.
+This folder provides a working, well-documented example for training a speaker identification model from scratch, based on a few hours of data.
 The data we use is from Mini Librispeech + OpenRIR.

 There are four files here: